ibericode/koko-analytics/readme.txt

 ### Where can I find more documentation?
 Have a look at the [Koko Analytics knowledge base](https://www.kokoanalytics.com/kb/).

+### How to show number of visits to a page?

+You can use the `[koko_analytics_counter]` shortcode to show the number of visitors to the current page.

+It takes 3 optional arguments:

+- `days`: Show count over the last N days.
+Defaults to "3650".
+- `global`: Whether to show the global count (for the entire site) or for the current page only.
+Defaults to "false".
+- `metric`: One of "visitors" or "pageviews".
+Defaults to "visitors".

+Example use with arguments:

+`
+[koko_analytics_counter days="30" metric="pageviews" global="true"]
+`

 == Screenshots ==

 1. Koko Analytics' dashboard to view your website statistics.